 2018 Miniature Alpine Kids

 Pictures above: The jet black doe with wattles is Pescador RHF Swamp Thing, aka Swampy, who is bred to Blue for 75/25 miniature Alpine kids due May 2018.
+(Update: Swamp kidded in May with two bucks and one doe.
+The doe will be retained.
+One buck currently available for sale.)
 Her first freshening udder is also pictured.
 I've been happy with her sustained lactation now into February 2018.
-The Chamoisee is Pescador RHF Jewel of the Nile, aka Jewel, who is bred to a Nigerian Dward buck for late April kidding.
+The Chamoisee is Pescador RHF Jewel of the Nile, aka Jewel, who is bred to our Nigerian Dwarf buck Pepe' for late April kidding.
+(Update: Jewel kidded in April 2018 with a single doeling who will be retained.)
 This will be Jewel's first freshening.
 I have been milking Jewel since May 2017 as she has a precocious udder and is making milk although never bred.
 This is a good sign that she will have a wonderful long lactation once she kids in April 2018.
 Stay tuned!